ministryofjustice/prison-visits-2/README.md

 The files can be edited by anyone with access to this repository.
-The [YAML](http://en.wikipedia.org/wiki/YAML) specification is complex and fraught with edge cases, so be careful.
+The [YAML](http://en.wikipedia.org/wiki/YAML) specification is complex and fraught `SMOKE_TEST_EMAIL_LOCAL_PART`@`SMOKE_TEST_EMAIL_DOMAIN`, it will not send that email to the prison, but will direct all mail the with edge cases, so be careful.

 #### Prison visibility
+To start the smoke tests, set the environment variables and run `ruby ./smoke_test/smoke_test.rb`.

 All known prisons should exist in the data files.
 If a prison is not in scope of the service, it should be disabled.

+##### Smoke Test Steps:
+  1. Starts the form
+  2. Fills in prisoner details page
+  3. Fills in visitor details page for one visitor
+  4. Selects three available days on the slot page
+  5. Submits the booking on the check your request page
+  6. Checks that the user received a booking receipt email
+  7. Checks that the prison received a booking request email
-To disable visit requests to a prison, set `enabled` to `false`.
+  8. Visits the process booking page and confirms the booking To disable visit requests to a prison, set `enabled` to `false`.
+  10. Checks that the visitor received a confirmation email
+  11. Checks the status of the visit and cancels it
+  12. Checks that the prison receives a booking cancellation email

 ```yaml
   nomis_id: SFI